 The goal is to reward those sites that have a trusted industry expert as authors for content that’s really going to impact people’s health, medical treatment, or legal outlook.

 Think about it, do you want a random freelancer telling you about the newest updates to a medical procedure or health practice?
-Wouldn’t you rather than information come from a trusted, experienced doctor or medical professional?
+Wouldn’t you rather that information come from a trusted, experienced doctor or medical professional?
 I know I would!
-And now Google does, too.
+And Google does, too.

 What to do about it